 - Did the printer, board, or clamps move?
 Do not touch the V-One during printing or probing.
 This can void the precise calibration required for printing, and require re-probing.

-- In Advanced Controls, Make sure that the Z value is set to 0.100, as shown in the image.
+- In Advanced Controls, accessible in the Calibration step, make sure that the Z value is set correctly (0.08 for ink, 0.14 for solder paste).
 If it has changed, use ▲ and ▼ to adjust it back.

 - Was the dispenser removed from the carriage?
 Removing the dispenser after calibrating will invalidate it's position and will lead to a broken nozzle.RE-PROBE the board.